 Winter is the off-season for travel to Washington, DC, but it shouldn’t be discounted entirely.
 From December to February, temperatures range from 15°F to 49°F (-9°C to 9°C) during the winter.
 The skies are mostly cloudy, and the city does get some snow, so pack those winter boots!

 Although the skies can be gloomy, winter is a nice time to visit Washington, DC.
-Shop until you drop at the Downtown Holiday Market that pops up in front of the Smithsonian American Art Museum.
+Shop until you drop at the Downtown Holiday Market that pops up in front of the Smithsonian American Art Museum in Downtown DC.
 After shopping, you can lace up your skates and glide around the Washington Harbour Ice Rink.

 Winter is the slowest tourist season by far.
 It’s relatively easy to book hotels or rentals as you need, making it a flexible time to visit.
 Don’t let the cold and snow stop you: Grab your winter gear, get out, and explore all of Washington, DC!